 What's the difference between contemporary and traditional?

-9:00 worship is contemporary, led by a worship band.
+- 9:00 worship is contemporary, led by a worship band.
 The music is a mix of old and new songs with a modern twist.
 The order of service is less formal, but the content is the same for both services.
-There is not a seperate children's worship available during this service.
+There is not a separate children's worship available during this service.

 Can I take communion?